projectacrn/acrn-hypervisor/doc/user-guides/acrn-dm-parameters.rst

          * ``range``: configured as ``range=<start lba in file>/<sub file size>`` meaning the virtio-blk will only access part of the file, from the ``<start lba in file>`` to ``<start lba in file>`` + ``<sub file site>``.

-   * - ``virtio-coreu``
-     - Used for Protected Audio Visual Path (PAVP) session management to provide a User VM with Protected Audio Visual Path service.

    * - ``virtio-input``
      - Virtio type device to emulate input device. ``evdev`` char device node should be appended, e.g., ``-s